grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/09 Cookies.md

 ## Local cookie jars

-Besides the per-VU cookie jar you can also create local cookie jars that can override the per-VU cookie jar on a per-request basis.
-An example:
+Besides the per-VU cookie jar, you can also create local cookie jars to override the per-VU cookie jar on a per-request basis:

 <CodeGroup labels={[]} lineNumbers={[true]}>